 8. Time out

 Starting this exercise at times when things are running smoothly paves the way for it to work in crisis even better as we are prepared.
-For me walking, cycling or my exercise time is a place where no troubles are allowed to enter, in any state of mind.
-Immersing oneself in pleasurable activity is also a way of releasing the brain form the throes of a crisis.
-Even though I do not advise to watch TV sometimes this can be 'foot in the door' to let our brains be distracted from the problem and enable our strategies to get rolling.
+For me, walking, cycling or my exercise time is a place where no troubles are allowed to enter, in any state of mind.
+Immersing oneself in pleasurable activity is also a way of releasing the brain from the throes of a crisis.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.